starkware-libs/starkex-data-availability-committee/README.md

 - `availability_gateway_endpoint` - The address of the Availability Gateway.
 This information should be written in the docker-compose file as well, in the committee volumes section.

-The default, both in the config and in the docker-compose is to have a file named config.yml at the root directory containing the config, a file named private_key.txt in the root directory containing the private key and a directory named certs in the root directory containing server.crt, user.crt and user.key.
+The default, for both the config and the docker-compose, is to have a file named config.yml at the root directory containing the config, a file named private_key.txt in the root directory containing the private key and a directory named certs in the root directory containing server.crt, user.crt and user.key.
 Your files layout should resemble the following: